nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-override-a-template.md

         version: '1'

 ---
 The purpose of this how-to is to learn how to override a default Nuxeo template.
 It considers that you are able to create a new bundle and the required files.
-Otherwise please refer to the page [How to create an empty bundle]({{page page='how-to-create-an-empty-bundle'}}) or use [Nuxeo CLI]({{page page='how-to-contribute-to-an-extension'}}).
+Otherwise please refer to the page [HOWTO: create an empty bundle]({{page page='how-to-create-an-empty-bundle'}}) or use [Nuxeo CLI]({{page page='how-to-contribute-to-an-extension'}}).

 {{#> callout type='note' }}